-6.1 Visitors enter the Event Location and attend the Event at their own risk.
-The Organisation is not liable for the loss, theft or damage to the property of visitors.
+6.1 Visitors enter the event location and attend the event at their own risk.
+The organisation is not liable for the loss, theft or damage to the property of visitors.

-6.2 The Organisation is not responsible or liable for any damage resulting from cancellation, changes or deviations in (the content of) the programme of the Event, nor for any other damage, on any other basis, which results directly or indirectly from the acts or omissions on the part of the Organisation and/or the Event Location, on the part of persons employed by (one of) them, or of other persons who have been employed by (one of) them, or on the part of third parties, during the Event or in connection with the time spent at the Event Location, unless the damage results from intent or gross negligence on the part of the Organisation.
+6.2 The organisation is not responsible or liable for any damage resulting from cancellation, changes or deviations in (the content of) the programme of the event, nor for any other damage, on any other basis, which results directly or indirectly from the acts or omissions on the part of the organisation and/or the event location, on the part of persons employed by (one of) them, or of other persons who have been employed by (one of) them, or on the part of third parties, during the event or in connection with the time spent at the event location, unless the damage results from intent or gross negligence on the part of the organisation.

-6.4 The visitor is aware of the fact that loud music will be played during the Event.
-The Organisation recommends that visitors wear ear protection and regularly go to an area where no music is played to give their ears a rest.
+6.4 The visitor is aware of the fact that loud music will be played during the event.
+The organisation recommends that visitors wear ear protection and regularly go to an area where no music is played to give their ears a rest.

 Article 8 House rules

-8.1 Visitors are required to comply with the house rules and the regulations and instructions of the Organisation and the competent authorities.
-If the Organisation considers such reasonably necessary to maintain peace and order during the event, in any event if public order or safety are endangered during the event, it will have the right to deny the visitor (further) access to the Event and/or to remove the visitor from the Event Location.
+8.1 Visitors are required to comply with the house rules and the regulations and instructions of the organisation and the competent authorities.
+If the organisation considers such reasonably necessary to maintain peace and order during the event, in any event if public order or safety are endangered during the event, it will have the right to deny the visitor (further) access to the event and/or to remove the visitor from the event location.

 8.2 Persons below the age of 16 are only allowed entry if they are accompanied by a person aged 18 or over.

-8.3 The wristband that is obtained in exchange for the ticket upon arrival at the Event must be worn around the wrist for the entire duration of the Event.
+8.3 The wristband that is obtained in exchange for the ticket upon arrival at the event must be worn around the wrist for the entire duration of the event.

-8.4 In order to enable the Organisation to comply with its statutory obligations, visitors must be able to show identification upon request.
+8.4 In order to enable the organisation to comply with its statutory obligations, visitors must be able to show identification upon request.
 This applies, inter alia, within the context of the Licensing and Catering Act from which it follows that alcohol is not sold to visitors below the age of 18.
-Visitors below the age of 18 are issued with a different wristband upon entering the Event Location.
+Visitors below the age of 18 are issued with a different wristband upon entering the event location.

-8.5 Visitors will be searched when entering the Event Location.
-Visitors who refuse to be searched may be denied access to the Event.
+8.5 Visitors will be searched when entering the event location.
+Visitors who refuse to be searched may be denied access to the event.

-8.6 Digital cameras and telephones with cameras are allowed into the Event Location, (digital) video cameras/camcorders and other (sound) recording equipment are not allowed.
+8.6 Digital cameras and telephones with cameras are allowed into the event location, (digital) video cameras/camcorders and other (sound) recording equipment are not allowed.

-8.7 Recording the Event without the explicit, written, prior approval of the Organisation in any form whatsoever, including professional photographing, filming and making sound and/or image recordings for commercial purposes, is prohibited, as are copying and/or taking over matters from the programme (leaflet), posters and other printed material.
+8.7 Recording the event without the explicit, written, prior approval of the organisation in any form whatsoever, including professional photographing, filming and making sound and/or image recordings for commercial purposes, is prohibited, as are copying and/or taking over matters from the programme (leaflet), posters and other printed material.

 8.9 Smoking is not allowed in the tents and the (temporary) buildings, with the exception of any designated smoking areas.
-Any fines imposed on the Organisation as a result of the violation on the part of the visitor will be recovered from the visitor.
+Any fines imposed on the organisation as a result of the violation on the part of the visitor will be recovered from the visitor.

-8.10 Pets or animals are not allowed into the Event Location.
-In addition, visitors to the Event Location are not allowed to crowd surf, start (small) fires and/or to perform commercial activities, and/or to make any kind of offensive, discriminatory or insulting statements or to wear or distribute such signs.
+8.10 Pets or animals are not allowed into the event location.
+In addition, visitors to the event location are not allowed to crowd surf, start (small) fires and/or to perform commercial activities, and/or to make any kind of offensive, discriminatory or insulting statements or to wear or distribute such signs.
 Wearing football shirts, motorcycle club clothing and other clothing with group-characteristic texts is not allowed.

 Article 10 Privacy and personal data

-10.4 Image and/or sound recordings may be made of the Event and the visitors and recordings may be made public or reproduced.
-The visitor consents unconditionally to the aforementioned recording and exploitation thereof without the Organisation or third parties owing the visitor compensation in respect thereof.
-The visitor hereby transfers any neighbouring rights and/or copyrights and/or image rights to the Organisation without any limitation.
-The visitor furthermore irrevocably waives the right to invoke his/her personality rights.
+10.4 Image and/or sound recordings may be made of the event and the visitors and recordings may be made public or reproduced without the organisation or third parties owing the visitor any compensation in respect thereof.
+In addition, media partners selected by the organisation may make sound and/or audio-visual recordings for the purposes of concert registrations and/or the promotion of the event.

 Article 11 Final provisions